7icons: 2016–2017: The Formation of Icons

 Former members Grace Fransin (Gc) and Natalia Shasanti (Natly), along with Instagram celebrity Marisha Chacha, formed a creative pop girlband, Icons.
 The group is said to be a "reincarnation" of 7Icons.
 Their sole single, "Playboy Beautiful", was produced in America and released on 21 March 2016.
 The group was last seen on mid 2017.

 2020–2021: Reunion

 The group announced their reunion on 28 October 2020 with a new single to be released.
 The reunion involves PJ, Gc, Mezty, Vanila, and T-Sha.
-Former member A.Tee won't be coming back due to her contract with another label, while Linzy is now married and Natly wears hijab.
-The single "Night and Day" and its music video was released on 25 November 2020.
+Former member A.Tee won't be coming back due to her contract with another label, while Linzy is now married, and Natly wears hijab.
+The single "Night and Day" and its music video were released on 25 November 2020.
 They also launched their own beauty product, Iconskin, at the peak of Shopee 12.12 Birthday Sale.

 Their first appearance after a 6-year vacuum was on Pagi-Pagi Ambyar, a variety program which aired on Trans TV.
 The group has then made several media appearances, but Vanila was never present due to her living in Kalimantan.
 They released their second single after the reunion in May 2022.